diarmidmackenzie/sdt-condensed/GCT.md

 **GCT Proposition V:** Extrinsic aspirations tend to result from neglect or frustration of needs during development.

 **Inherent Value Demonstration**:  A role-model (e.g. a parent) visibly acting in accordance with values that they endorse.
-Inherent Value Demonstrations are more likely to lead to integration of values, as compared to mere endrsement of values without accompanying action.
+Inherent Value Demonstrations are more likely to lead to integration of values, as compared to mere endorsement of values without accompanying action.

 **GCT Proposition VI:** Framing activities in terms of extrinsic vs. intrinsic goals will influence engagement with the activity, and ultimately wellness.

-**GCT Proposition VII:** The impact of goals on on wellness can be predicted by analysing the needs that striving for, and attaining the goal, is likely to satisfy or thwart.
+**GCT Proposition VII:** The impact of goals on wellness can be predicted by analysing the needs that striving for, and attaining the goal, is likely to satisfy or thwart.

 **Financial Desire Discrepancy**: The gap between what one has, and what one desires, financially.
 Mindfulness is associated with lower financial desire discrepancy, which is in turn associated with greater well-being (independently of actual social or economic status).